King Edward VI Grammar School

 Park & Ride at Chelmsford could help you on your journey.

 Chelmsford train station has trains to and from Shenfield, Ingatestone, Witham and Colchester, amongst others.
 Lots of KEGS students get the train to school.
-Greater Anglia offer discounts on train travel for students at some schools, chat to staff about this.
+Greater Anglia offer discounts on train travel for students at some schools.